 |Bottom Line||One of the best haul bags that can be purchased in this volume||Our favorite haul bag for any climbing adventure you can dream up||This big, burly bag is one of our favorites for carrying large loads||This is an exceptional model, though its small size is a bit restrictive on the wall||The best off-the-shelf poop tube we know of|

 |Rating Categories||Metolius Quarter Dome||Metolius Half Dome...||Metolius El Cap Hau...||Metolius Sentinel||Metolius Waste Case|

 |Specs||Metolius Quarter Dome||Metolius Half Dome...||Metolius El Cap Hau...||Metolius Sentinel||Metolius Waste Case|

 |Weight||5 lb 1 oz||7 lb 7 oz||8 lb||4 lb 11 oz||10.6 oz|

 |Sewn or welded seam||Welded||Welded||Welded||Welded||Welded|

 Our Analysis and Test Results

 Like all haul packs, this does not breathe very well.
-Not a big deal if you are a wall climber.
+This is not a big deal if you are a wall climber.
 But it is something to consider if you are buying this mainly as a cragging pack.
 It is also not nearly as waterproof as a bag like the Metolius Half Dome that uses a river bag style closure.

 This bag is expensive.
-For only another $34 you can get a full-size haul bag like the Metolius Half Dome Haul Bag.
+For only a bit more you can get a full-size haul bag like the Metolius Half Dome Haul Bag.
 This bag is for people who plan to use it a ton as a haul pack or backpack.
 If that is what you are using it for, it is a great value considering that you can probably use it for decades.

 — Chris McNamara